EB-5 visa: EB-5 under scrutiny and fraud cases

 In June 2015 Senators Patrick Leahy (D-Vt) and Chuck Grassley (R-Iowa) introduced the "American Job Creation and Investment Promotion Reform Act" to "extend and significantly improve the job-creating immigrant investor visa program" and to "address fraud and national security concerns".
 In September 2016, House Judiciary Chairman Bob Goodlatte (R-VA) and Ranking Member John Conyers (D-MI) introduced legislation to "reform and reauthorize the EB-5 Regional Center program".

 In February 2017 Senators Dianne Feinstein (D-CA) and Grassley, a critic of EB-5, introduced a bill in February 2017 to terminate the program.
 In a joint statement they claimed that, "The EB-5 program is inherently flawed.
 It says that U.S. citizenship is for sale.
 It is wrong to have a special pathway to citizenship for the wealthy while millions wait in line for visas."
 Grassley and Feinstein say that "there is no reliable or verifiable way to measure how many jobs are created" and that "many of the wealthiest parts of the country have been incorrectly labeled as "high unemployment."

 In April 2017 the EB-5 visa "cash-for-residency scheme" was under investigation by the FBI with a specific focus on the California Investment Immigration Fund because of its "alleg[ed] connection[s] to "abuses of the "controversial" program.
 The FBI raided a Los Angeles-area business in April, 2017 in which a father and daughter team were suspected of "orchestrating a $50 million" EB-5 visa fraud scheme.

 Supporters of the foreign investor visa include Senator Chuck Schumer (D-New York), along with some in the Obama administration.
 They say that the program "delivered billions of dollars into the American economy: $8.7 billion and 35,140 jobs since October 12".
 According to federal auditors the numbers were "not valid and reliable".

 They "have capitalized on a lucrative government program that critics say has little oversight and loose rules".

-Kushner Companies May 2017 controversy
+Kushner Companies promotion in May 2017

 Starting on May 6, 2017, a number of major media outlets began raising concerns about ethical implications regarding the way in which the EB-5 program was promoted to potential Chinese investors by Kushner Companies, because of Jared Kushner's pivotal and influential role in the Presidency of Donald Trump, his father-in-law.
-Chinese investors were shown a photo of Pres.
-Trump in a marketing slide show, suggesting the ease of getting a green card.
+Chinese investors were shown a photo of Trump that was placed a marketing slide show in such a way so as to suggest the ease of getting a green card.
 The Independent headlined with "Trump and Kushner exploitation of presidency 'unlike anything we have ever seen before'.